 The PM also announced changes to its COVID-19 temporary disaster payment from the third week of the Greater Sydney lockdown.

 In the meantime, a major operation by NSW Police cracking down on Covid-19 compliance across south-west Sydney has kicked off to put an end to the dissent.

 Across other parts of the country:

-South Australia have softened their hard border restrictions with Western Australia and the Northern Territory but remain closed to New South Wales the ACT, Victoria and some parts of Queensland.
+South Australia have softened their hard border restrictions with Western Australia and the Northern Territory but remain closed to New South Wales and the ACT.

-To wrap up in the words of Mr Scott Morrison “there are shifting sands when it comes to the evolution of this issue".
+To wrap up in the words of Mr Scott Morrsion “there are shifting sands when it comes to the evolution of this issue".

 Get the latest breaking news from SCA newsrooms around Australia.
 Short, simple and everything you need to know.